jrmcdata/kalio-sudoku/README.md

 ```

 Initializes a sudoku element depending on type(myArray)
-* sudoku: |clones sudoku object
+* sudoku: clones sudoku object
-* int list: |creates a 9x9 sudoku grid from a 81x1 list with integers 0-9
+* integer-list: creates a 9x9 sudoku grid from a 81-integer list of digits 0-9.
-* none: |creates a sudoku object with only zeroes
+* none: creates a sudoku object with only zeroes

 ### Deterministic methods